Relintai/pandemonium_engine_docs/03_usage/04_ui/03_custom_gui_controls.md

        print("Left mouse button was pressed!")
 ```

-For more information about events themselves, check the `doc_inputevent`
+For more information about events themselves, check the [inputevent](../06_inputs/01_inputevent.md) tutorial.
-tutorial.

 ### Notifications

 Controls also have many useful notifications for which no dedicated callback
 exists, but which can be checked with the _notification callback:

-gdscript GDScript

 ```
 func _notification(what):